25prabhu10/notes/docs/Non-Sorted/IELTS/IELTS.md

 Good habits:

+1. Divide and Conquer:
+   - Section 1: 15 minutes (descriptive, less complex)
+   - Section 2: 20-23 minutes
+   - Section 3: 20-23 minutes

-1. Synonym and Paraphrase Tables:
+2. Synonym and Paraphrase Tables:

    | Keywords in the questions   | Similar words in the passage                |
    | --------------------------- | ------------------------------------------- |